 Day treatment is considered the same as intensive outpatient or partial hospitalization.
-Day Treatment is a comprehensive range of services including individual counseling, group therapy, psychotherapy and/or addiction education and relapse prevention classes, weekly drug testing, and family therapy programs and after care services, depending on the program.
+Day Treatment is a comprehensive range of services including individual counseling, group therapy, psychotherapy and/or addiction education and relapse prevention classes. weekly drug testing, and family therapy programs and after care services, depending on the program.
 Clients learn about impulse control, relapse prevention, cross addiction, life skills, how to plan their environment, how to sleep better and how to set themselves up for success.
 These programs are staffed with licensed clinical staff and trained behavioral health technicians.
 Psychiatrists evaluate patients weekly to monitor progress and medications and adjust treatments as necessary.
 Programs are generally 4 to 6 weeks long, requiring 3 to 5 days of treatment per week.
 Members can access these services directly without prior authorization but coverage beyond 26 visits (a visit is one day of treatment) requires prior authorization and medical necessity review in order to assess the member for any case management services that may be needed.
+Day Treatment is a structured program of on-going, regularly scheduled therapeutic activities to increase a member's skill level, produce behavioral change which improves adaptive functioning, and/or which facilitates progress toward more independent living in accordance with member's potential and interest as reflected in the Service Plan.
+Day Treatment Services for children under the age of five must not be utilized to provide therapeutic activities for more than four hours per day and no more than four days per week.
+Day Treatment Services must only be provided at a site listed on the provider's behavioral health provider license.
+Activities provided for leisure or recreations are not billable services.
+Day Treatment Services include activities occurring in a therapeutic environment designed to increase the members' skills in specific areas.
+These activities may consist of small group activities using training modules or structured developmental exercises which present the opportunities for members to practice and use developing skills or participate in member meetings designed to develop social skills.
+The intensity, frequency, and type of Day Treatment activities must be appropriate to the age and functional level of the member.
+Progress on all objectives must be reviewed at 90-day intervals.
+Any objective that results in no progress after two consecutive 90-day intervals must be discontinued or modified.
 Coverage is the same for both children and pregnant women.
 ASAM levels of care guidelines are applied to determine the appropriate intensity of services.

-6.3.3.1- BH ☐ Partial Hospitalization Provided for: ☐ Mental Health ☐ Substance Use Disorder

-Partial hospitalization is considered the same as day treatment and intensive outpatient services.
-Partial hospitalization is a comprehensive range of services including individual counseling, group therapy, psychotherapy and/or addiction education and relapse prevention classes, weekly drug testing, and family therapy programs and after care services, depending on the program.
+6.3.3.1- BH ⊠ Partial Hospitalization Provided for: ⊠ Mental Health ⊠ Substance Use Disorder counseling, group therapy, psychotherapy and/or addiction education and relapse prevention classes, weekly drug testing, and family therapy programs and after care services, depending on the program.
 Clients learn about impulse control, relapse prevention, cross addiction, life skills, how to plan their environment, how to sleep better and how to set themselves up for success.
 These programs are staffed with licensed clinical staff and trained behavioral health technicians.
 Psychiatrists evaluate patients weekly to monitor progress and medications and adjust treatments as necessary.
 Programs are generally 4 to 6 weeks long, requiring 3 to 5 days of treatment per week.
 Members can access these services directly without prior authorization but coverage beyond 26 visits (a visit is one day of treatment) requires prior authorization and medical necessity review in order to assess the member for any case management services that may be needed.
-Coverage is the same for both children and pregnant women.
-ASAM levels of care guidelines are applied to determine the appropriate intensity of services.